-Study: Diesel Exhaust Joins Asbestos, Radon Exposure as Lung Cancer Cause
+Study: Diesel Exhaust Joins Asbestos, Radon Exposure as Cause of Lung Cancer

 Diesel exhaust is joining asbestos, radon and smoking in a rare but dangerous group: things that cause lung cancer.